Carlosdvp/NestJS-REST-api-poc/README.md

 ### Add some npm scripts to handle the dev DB operations

-- add some scripts to package.json
+- add some scripts to package.json to automate some of the database operations

 ### Authentication with Passport (Epress pkg) and JWT

 - created a new branch to implement the authentication and user authorization functionality
+- install passport and jwt packages
+- Implement JWT's for signup and signin methods
+- Add a folder: /strategy to implement a jwt strategy